rinseretal/rinser/README.md

 # rinser
-RINSER is a fast and accurate Windows API prediction system via transfer learning.
+We present a fast and accurate Windows API prediction system called RINSER: Accurate API Name prediction using transfer learning.